 derek jarman’s rediscovered 80s gay nightclub film comes to nyc

 A guy in a royal-blue Umbro tracksuit wearing a single pearl earring is breakdancing on a near-empty dancefloor, backlit by smears of moving neon light.
-It's a little after 6pm at Benjy's, a club in Mile End, and the year is 1984.
+It's a little after 6pm at Benjy's, a club in the Mile End district of East London, and the year is 1984.

 Was Derek a regular at Benjy's?